YakDriver/terraform-cred-tests/README.md

 1. `cd new_name_for_your_test`
 1. Edit the `README.md`, `dotenv` and `*.tf` files in `new_name_for_your_test`
 1. Run your test using the makefile (`make` which is equivalent to `make test`) - make will setup the environment and run Terraform for you
-  1. If your test is successful, `make` will `destroy` and clean up in the same pass
+    * If your test is successful, `make` will `destroy` and clean up in the same pass
-  1. If your test is not successful, `make clean` should get rid of the resources and files (will also get rid of the logs which are helpful in debugging) (**WARNING**: some tests might leave resources that you'll have to manually delete in the AWS console/CLI)
+    * If your test is not successful, `make clean` should get rid of the resources and files (will also get rid of the logs which are helpful in debugging) (**WARNING**: some tests might leave resources that you'll have to manually delete in the AWS console/CLI)
 1. Edit this `README.md` with the test name and status
 1. `git add .`
-1. `git commit -m "Add new test for ____"`
+1. `git commit -m "Add new test for (briefly describe the test)"`
 1. `git push -u my-awesome-test`
 1. Go to GitHub and open a pull request!